 - Focusing on employee development

-Once you’ve established your objectives, the next step is putting together your performance management questions.
+Once you’ve established your objectives, the next step is putting together your performance appraisal form.

 While doing so, consider the following:

 - Make sure your questions have a clear intention and purpose

 - Frame your questions in a way that doesn’t make people feel nervous

 To build a performance evaluation process that engages managers and employees, focus on the seven essential performance review elements: